 or joining the oppressor in mocking the oppressed;

-The influential who have the means to initiate change mostly play safe and just go through the motions.
+The influential who have the means to initiate change mostly play safe and just go through the traditional motions.
 To preserve their vested interests, some hack away at every deal they could muster; the underpaid, the marginalized, the naive, the vulnerable, the ignorant be damned.
 Those who are in charge of basic services are at their wits end in solving crisis-after-crisis, but nobody notices their gargantuan efforts since grand scale corruption drowns all their efforts like a Tsunami.

 as long as we see them wrapping themselves up in their selfishness